kf000/Wordle-Solver/README.md

 Indeed, after playing one of these words, the number of remaining solutions will always be 1 (given that the current remaining solutions are stead, steak and steam).

 On the other hand, if you randomly play one of the current remaining solution (stead, steak or steam), you will have 1/3 chance to win (therefore reducing the number of remaining solutions to 0) and 2/3 chance to end up with exactly 2 remaining solutions after playing.
-In average, you are therefore left with 4/3 remaining solutions, which is not optimal.
+You will therefore be left with, in average, 4/3 remaining solutions, which is not optimal.